 Side Effects Public Media is a free news service.
 You can work with us in a couple different ways.

 Republish our health reporting.
 Our digital stories and in-depth radio features are available for publication and/or carriage, free of charge under the Creative Commons license designated CC-BY-NC-ND.
 This allows us to share our copyrighted material at no charge while protecting the integrity of the materials.
 Read about CC-BY-NC-ND below.

 Join our network.
 If you're a public radio station covering public health, we want to work with you.
 We invite you to become a partner of Side Effects and share your health reporting via our distribution network of stations around the country and with online audiences that are passionate about the topic.
 Our network receives e-mail announcements of upcoming stories available, along with instructions for how to download them.
-Please contact our managing editor Dave Rosenthal if you'd like to get involved.
+Please contact our managing editor Christine Herman if you'd like to get involved.

 Frequently Asked Questions

 What does the Creative Commons license designation mean?

 We subscribe to CC-BY-NC-ND 4.0.
 In plain language, that’s a Creative Commons license (CC), requiring attribution (BY), for non-commercial purposes (NC), and without modifications or creation of derivative works (ND).
 If you would like to learn more about this license type, click here.
 For a more detailed explanation, you can go here.